castle-engine/castle-game/data/README_about_index_xml_files.txt

 Documentation for creature or item kind description, in creatures/*/index.xml and items/*/index.xml:

-- id: the object id to indicate initial position of this creature in the level 3D file.
+- name: the unique object name to indicate initial position of this creature in the level 3D file.
 IOW, this determines Blender object name to choose this creature type.
 It must be unique among all resources (creature and items kinds).
+For all (current and future) uses it should be a valid VRML/X3D and ObjectPascal identifier, and also we reserve underscores and digits for some tricks.
+  So stick to only (English) letters.

 - type: determines the exact class (ObjectPascal implementation) used to instantiate this creature kind.